ymgn-dev/dotfiles-for-swl/README.md

-# ymgn's dotfiles for WSL2
+# ymgn's dotfiles for WSL

 Dotfiles of the Ubuntu user, by the Ubuntu user, for the Ubuntu user.